Do you need mortgage insurance?

 You can buy it directly from your lender, but you can also shop around.

-Talk to your financial security advisor about the advantages and disadvantages of getting this insurance through an insurer or financial institution.
+Talk to your financial security advisor about the advantages (This hyperlink will open in a new tab). and disadvantages of getting this insurance through an insurer or financial institution.